der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 String|Name of this campaign.

 ## <a name="ispaused"></a>isPaused
-Returns true if this campaign is enabled
+Returns a boolean value that determines if this campaign is paused.
 ### Returns:
 |Type|Description|
 |-|-
 boolean|Boolean value that determines if this campaign is paused.

 ## <a name="isremoved"></a>isRemoved
-Returns true if this campaign is removed.
+Returns a boolean value that determines if this campaign is removed.
 ### Returns:
 |Type|Description|
 |-|-